SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/6-giftcard.md

 ## Runtime Behavior

-1. **Gift Card Operations**: Apply/remove actions trigger cart reload on success
+1. **Gift Card Operations**: Apply and remove actions trigger cart reload on success
 2. **Add Gift Card Button**: Displayed based on `applyGiftCard` availability in `cart.availableOperations`
 3. **Form Auto-Close**: The gift card entry form closes when `selectedPaymentOptionId >= -1` (any payment option, including saved payment details with ID `-1`)
 4. **Full Coverage Flow**: When `giftCardsCoverFullAmount` is `true`, the payment step is skipped and the Place Order button is displayed